ungdev/UA-api/README.md

-yarn start     # start production server yarn lint      # checks if the code is correct yarn lint-fix  # try to fix lint errors and warnings yarn api-check # checks if openapi.yml is correct
+yarn start     # start production server yarn lint      # checks if the code is correct yarn lint-fix  # try to fix lint errors and warnings
 ```

 ## Prisma config